Cloud Grid Designer

 7) Click the Create Project button when you are ready.
 A “Processing Image” message will appear at the bottom of the dialog and then the project will be created and the dialog will be removed.
 If the cell size of the project is small, the grid lines will be turned off in order to better view the final result.
 You can turn them on again with the Display à Show Grid option if desired.

-8) If you want to change settings and reprocess the image, you may select the Project à Create from Image option again and the same cropped image you just processed will be there to reprocess with a different palette, etc. Once you refresh the browser page or close and reopen it, the image will be gone from the dialog.
+8) If you want to change settings and reprocess the image, you may select the Project à Create from Image option again and the same cropped image you just processed will be there in the dialog.
+Once you refresh the browser page or close and reopen it, the image will be gone from the dialog.
 You can save an image for later by clicking the Save Image button under the loaded image on the left side of the dialog.

 Here are some tips for using images to create a project: